GuestAUser/College/uniCodes/Java/Solved/README.md

 **Java is a very intuitive programming language and soon after reading [HashMap Oracle Docs](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) i really started creating some plausible code**

-*Also I tested new opensource test kits for programming and project-management on a.i, using projects such as [https://github.com/llvm/llvm-test-suite](https://github.com/llvm/llvm-test-suite) to analyse new ai co-developers, but they still where lacking the sense of optimizing code and using good code practices and I eventually refectored the code to use hashmaps, and seperated the tripChallange in two parts after the original code was posted using the a.i assistance on for example, recognizing variable list pattenrs, or other patterns in general that are listed bellow on code notes (this was pure ADHD and for another project i'm developing);*
+*Also I tested new opensource test kits for programming and project-management on a.i, using projects such as [https://github.com/llvm/llvm-test-suite](https://github.com/llvm/llvm-test-suite) to analyse new ai co-developers, but they still where lacking the sense of optimizing code and using good code practices and I eventually refectored the code to have a better overall user-experience, and also use hashmaps, and seperated the tripChallange in two parts after the original code was posted using the a.i assistance on for example, recognizing variable list pattenrs, or other patterns in general that are listed bellow on code notes (this was pure ADHD and for another project i'm developing);*

 ```rust
   code notes: